CORONAVIRUS - UPDATE - (23rd MARCH 2020)

 The Saltburn Well-Being Centre is in the heart of Saltburn, close to Saltburn Railway Station with easy access to regular train services to and from Darlington.
 Northern Rail time-tables from Darlington can be found here or http://www.nationalrail.co.uk/stations/slb/details.html

-Our Well-Being Centre is ideally placed to enjoy the local countryside, sandy beaches, the sea and surf, carefully planted Italian gardens and a winding valley with its miniature railway, iron coloured stream and spring garlic aroma.
+Our Well-Being Centre is ideally placed to enjoy the local countryside, sandy beaches and the sea and surf, situated a short walk from carefully planted Italian Gardens and a winding valley with its miniature railway, iron coloured stream and spring garlic aroma.

 From Secrets by Freya North